 As a support level member you will wear your uniform to call-outs.
 This makes you visible as a SAR member to other rescue personnel and to the victim.
 Here are the KISAR Uniform Standards

-In addition to the red jacket with the KISAR shield, the uniform includes a name badge on the breast.
+In addition to the red jacket with the KISAR shield, the uniform includes a name badge on the chest or sleeve below the shoulder.

 In addition to extensive practical training, members interested in performing in the mountain rescue role will need the following individual equipment.